PenguinDaBozo/VSDIATgrind/DAY 1.md

 - Macros: Pure digital logic.

 ### 1 - Introduction to RISC-V
 RISC-V is a language of the computer and a way of communication to the computer.
-If you want a C program to run on this particular layout.

 <img width="1706" height="650" alt="image" src="https://github.com/user-attachments/assets/741e0621-afe7-4afd-a5ad-58ea7ccf7fd3" /><br>

-The C program is first compiled in its assembly language program. which is converted to machine program which is binary program, which is understood in computers.
+If you want a C program to run on this particular layout, the C program is first compiled in its assembly language program. which is converted to machine program which is binary program, which is understood in computers.
 Finally, the sketch gets converted to the particular layout.

 <img width="798" height="504" alt="image" src="https://github.com/user-attachments/assets/456d4298-3031-4403-8679-ae0152f6079d" /><br>